FaizanMughal/flak_m/Readme.md

 ## In progress

- - General polishing and bugfixing
+ - General polishing, bugfixing and rebalancing
  - Add some more effects
    - Visual recoil affecting aim (time to recycle SM's A_Swing once again)
    - Lava/Slime footstep sounds?